-This is a summary of all tooltips on the latest tyGraph for Yammer report.
+This summarizes all tooltips on the latest tyGraph for Yammer report.
 All tooltip items are brief descriptions of the visual and calculation, limited to 250 characters.
-For additional information you can visit our support page, http://support.tygraph.com/
+For additional information, you can visit our support page, http://support.tygraph.com/

 TABLE OF CONTENTS

 - Universal Items – Toolbar